 The flip side of ageing is acceptance.
 Age is a privilege denied to many and I don’t ever wish to take this for granted.
-Last week our family lost a very dear friend in tragic circumstances.
-In perfect health, he was suddenly struck by influenza and gone within 48 hours.
-No notice and no rhyme or reason for his death; life doing what life does.
 Growing old means freedom and liberty; age is an honour bestowed on the lucky ones.

 How can we be better as mature women?

-Most importantly we need to ignore the youth obsessed culture we are surrounded with; this doesn’t mean a lack of understanding or appreciation.
-Granted, the emphasis is changing and more and more older women are being applauded for their intelligence, beauty and accomplishments.
-Nevertheless it is difficult not to feel invisible at times.
+Most importantly we need to ignore the youth-obsessed culture we are surrounded with; this doesn’t mean a lack of understanding or appreciation.
+Granted, the emphasis is changing and older women are being applauded for their intelligence, beauty and accomplishments.
+Nevertheless, it is difficult not to feel invisible at times.
 I know that feeling of invisibility, it happens to all of us and creeps up and destabilises us when we let our guards down.

 Growing older and ageing gracefully is a game of challenge.

-Every day our minds and bodies are challenged with the expected and the un-expected.
-Better not younger means rising to those challenges, facing them head on and working through them until we like the outcome.
+Every day our minds and bodies are challenged with the expected and the unexpected.
+Better, not younger means rising to those challenges, facing them head-on and working through them until we like the outcome. xv

 How to rise to this challenge?
 Read more HERE